sws2apps/sws2apps-docs/organized/docs/how-to-use/ministry/auxiliary-pioneer-application.md

 Elders will review your auxiliary application form and will inform you about their desicion.

 :::tip[Do you want to serve as a regular pioneer?]
-Regular pioneer application is not available in Organized app, because it can be submitted directly on [hub.jw.org](https://hub.jw.org/).
+Regular pioneer application is not available in Organized app because it can be submitted directly on [hub.jw.org](https://hub.jw.org/).
 You can also request a printed version of the application from your congregation's elders.
 :::